geek-cookbook/geek-cookbook/manuscript/recipes/bitwarden.md

 [^1]: You'll notice we're not using the *official* container images (*[all 6 of them required](https://help.bitwarden.com/article/install-on-premise/#install-bitwarden)!)*, but rather a [more lightweight version ideal for self-hosting](https://hub.docker.com/r/vaultwarden/server).
 All of the elements are contained within a single container, and SQLite is used for the database backend.
 [^2]: As mentioned above, readers should refer to the [dani-garcia/vaultwarden wiki](https://github.com/dani-garcia/vaultwarden) for details on customizing the behaviour of Bitwarden.
-[^3]: The inclusion of Bitwarden was due to the efforts of @gkoerk in our [Discord server](http://chat.funkypenguin.co.nz)- Thanks Gerry!
+[^3]: The inclusion of Bitwarden was due to the efforts of @gkoerk in our [Discord server](http://chat.funkypenguin.co.nz)- Unfortunately on the 22nd August 2020 Jerry passed away.
+Jerry was very passionate and highly regarded in the field of Information Technology.
+He will be missed.

 --8<-- "recipe-footer.md"